Spontaneous stochasticity in the presence of intermittency

 Fig.~\ref{fig:2} and Fig.~\ref{fig:3} summarize our numerical observations, and those prove compatible with the mean-field predictions.
 As seen from Fig.~\ref{fig:2}, we monitor two types of behaviors when prescribing $0<\xi<1$.
 Setting for instance $\xi=2/3$ as in Panels (a,b), we observe that for small $\gamma $, the estimates $\tilde \tau_1$ converge to finite value, independent from $T_{max}$.
 Upon decreasing $\eta$, it is found that this value is compatible with the mean-field prediction $\tau_1^{mf}(\xi_\gamma) =\left(2(1-\xi_\gamma)(1-\xi_\gamma/2)\right)^{-1} $ involving the Kraichnan flow estimate with the driving Hurst exponent as input \cite{supplemental}.
 This evidences the spontaneous stochastic nature of separations for small $\gamma$.
 For large $\gamma$, the apparent convergence of $\tilde \tau_1$ when decreasing $\eta$ is a numerical artifact, as the limiting value grows with $T_{max}$.
 This signals deterministic behavior, with the particles not separating in the limit $\eta \to 0$.
-As such, for all the $\xi$ considered, our numerics reflect the presence of a phase transition at finite value of $\gamma$.
+As such, for all the \corr values of $\xi$ considered in this work\rroc , our numerics reflect the presence of a phase transition at finite value of $\gamma$.
 This is in agreement with our mean-field argument, and substantiates our claim that intermittency here favors deterministic behavior.
 The onset of deterministic behavior when increasing $\gamma$ is found to be similar when using either field-based or SDE-based numerics.
-Focusing on the cases $\xi=1/3$ and $\xi=2/3$, we find good compatibility with the mean-field prediction in the latter case and observe deviations in the former case (see Panel c).
-As seen from Panel (d), the mean-field prediction accurately captures the transition between deterministic and non-deterministic behaviors for small values of the effective roughness, corresponding to the larger $\xi$'s, and agreement seems to deteriorate for smaller $\xi$.
-This discrepancy suggests that mean-field becomes inaccurate in that regime, but one cannot rule out a defect of the numerics : As $\xi \to 0^+$, the paths become very rough, and the Euler-Maruyama scheme may become unfit even when combined with very low timestepping.
+Focusing on the cases $\xi=1/3$ and $\xi=2/3$, we find good compatibility with the mean-field prediction in the latter case and observe deviations in the former case -- see Panel (c).
+As seen from Panel (d), the mean-field prediction accurately captures the transition between deterministic and non-deterministic behaviors for small values of the effective roughness, corresponding to the larger values of $\xi$.
+The agreement seems to deteriorate for smaller $\xi$.
+This discrepancy suggests that \corr the mean-field approach becomes inaccurate in the latter regime\rroc, but one cannot rule out a defect of the numerics : As $\xi \to 0^+$, the paths become very rough, and the Euler-Maruyama scheme may become unfit even when combined with very \corr fine \rroc timestepping.